evgenii/RL78/G13/crc_calculation/README.txt

 However the E1 emulator cannot be used for debugging within IAR in this configuration.
 This since the rom monitor firmware is included in the last 512/256 bytes of the flash address space and there is a conflict with the CRC signature placement in the last 4 bytes of the flash

-An alternative would be to place the signature in the data flash, which is separate by the code flash
+An alternative would be to place the signature in the data flash, which is separate by the code flash.